This page is adapted from the Iowa State University Library Data Management Plan (DMP) resource guide.

 This guide uses the terms "data" and "research data" interchangeably.
 The definition of research data used by U.S. DOT is adapted from OMB Circular A-110:

 Research data is defined as the recorded factual material commonly accepted in the scientific community as necessary to validate research findings, but not any of the following: preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, or communications with colleagues.
 This "recorded" material excludes physical objects (e.g., laboratory samples).
-Research data also do include:
+Research data also do not include:

 (A) Trade secrets, commercial information, materials necessary to be held confidential by a researcher until they are published, or similar information which is protected under law; and